- Posted by Roger Catchpole

 This Visitor Protocol provides some specific information to visitors to our homes and sits alongside our Policy on ‘Visiting During the COVID-19 pandemic’, which is accessible by clicking here.

 We continue to live in extraordinary times.
 Visits to our home cannot return to ‘normal’ yet.
 The advice below will support us all as we ease back into welcoming a small number of visitors to our homes.

 Covid-19 Relative/next of kin Visiting Procedure

-- Visits will normally be in our garden gazebo areas, unless the resident cannot access this area, in which case the visit will normally be in their bedroom.
+- Visits over the winter will be in designated safe visiting areas in each home, which require very minimal footfall within the home.
+If the resident cannot access this area, the visit will normally be in their bedroom.

 - Visits will be by appointment only and must be pre-booked.
 Cancellations of visit or lateness to the visit must be informed to the home.

 - Relatives and residents will be 2 metres apart at all times.

 - Visits will be 30 minutes long, with gaps between each one for disinfecting of table and chairs etc.